 A final thought in regard to ski construction is that the performance potential of a build generally lines up consistently with price.
-Upgrading from a mid-range design like the $400 Line Sick Day 88 (our current favorite budget all-mountain ski) to the $650 Rossignol Experience 88 Ti nets you a number of benefits.
+Upgrading from a mid-range design like the $400 Line Sick Day 88 (our current favorite budget all-mountain ski) to the $650 Rossignol Experience 88 Ti (our top all-mountain pick for groomers) nets you a number of benefits.
 The Rossi has metal in its construction—something the Line lacks—which translates to more power and a significant bump in high-speed stability.
 As such, the Line is best for intermediates or those that want a lightweight and easy-to-manage design, while the Rossi is a rocket in the hands of a capable pilot.
 Despite having very similar dimensions, the two skis are on opposite ends of the performance spectrum.

 8. What Makes a Good Mogul Ski?

 Let's say you like to ski the legendary bumps at Winter Park in Colorado.
 Maybe Outhouse is even your training run of choice.
 What makes for a great all-mountain ski that excels in a mogul field?
 In general, you should look for a model with fairly soft shovels for keeping those ski tips light and flexy as you're bouncing around, a pretty sturdy tail for stability, and a medium to slim waist width for snappy turn initiation.
 And for those still learning the ropes, it’s a good idea to size down length-wise to make the skis nimbler and easier to handle.
-The good news is that many of those key features can be found on a quality all-mountain set-up, such as Blizzard’s Rustler 9 (for intermediates) or Nordica’s Enforcer 93 (for advanced riders).
+The good news is that many of those key features can be found on a quality all-mountain set-up, such as Blizzard’s Rustler 9 and Salomon's QST 92 (for intermediates) or Nordica’s Enforcer 94 (for advanced riders).

 9. What About Skis with Integrated Bindings?